Para o corpo curar a mente precisa de superar os obstáculos que encontrar

 Naturopathy

-I’ve been a naturopath for the past 14 years now, a graduate of the department of Naturopathy at the Reidman school (IL) for alternative medicine, a 4 years study.
+I’ve been a Naturopath for the past 14 years now, a graduate of the department of Naturopathy at the Reidman International College for Complementary and Integrative Medicine (IL), a 4 years study.

-As I see it, a naturopath is a therapist that takes the person, as a whole, with all of his imbalances which might have created an illness or an emotional disturbance and helps him bring balance and recovery back into his life using different methods.
-One of the methods is also right nutrition, yes but not just…during my studies apart from nutrition we also learned about western medicinal herbs, touch therapy, first-aid homeopathy, aromatherapy, vitamins and minerals, psychotherapy, chemistry, biochemistry, pharmacology, anatomy, physiology and much more…all the knowledge that would allow us to better address the person and his symptoms or illnesses and therefore give him the right treatment.
+As I see it, a Naturopath is a therapist that takes the person, as a whole, with all of his imbalances which might have created an illness or an emotional disturbance and helps him bring balance and recovery back into his life using different methods.
+One of the methods is also the right Nutrition, yes but not just…during my studies apart from Nutrition we also learned about Western Medicinal herbs, Touch therapy, First-aid Homeopathy, Aromatherapy, Vitamins and Minerals, Psychotherapy, Chemistry, Biochemistry, Pharmacology, Anatomy, Physiology and much more…all the knowledge that would allow us to better address the person and his symptoms or illnesses and therefore give him the right treatment.

 We were also taught how to read Lab results and send for more needed tests…understand and know how to address the conventional medicines that our patient takes along with their side-effects and what we can and can’t combine them with.